-A letter of credit is a financial document that facilitates international as well as domestic trade.
+A letter of credit (LC) is a financial document that facilitates international as well as domestic trade.
 It substitutes the bank credit for the credit of the customer.
 There are two basic types of letters of credit – commercial and standby.
-The commercial letter of credit is considered as the primary mechanism of payment while the standby LC is a secondary mechanism.
+The commercial LC is the primary mechanism of payment while the standby LC is a secondary mechanism.

 Table of Contents